lserra/cli-search-db/README.md

 - [6] the output file name
 - [7] the search string for the query

-Part 2 - MySQL
+Part 2: MySQL Database, are necessary to define the parameters to the connection:
-Is necessary to define the parameters to the connection -HOST = ''
+- HOST = ''
--USER = ''
+- USER = ''
--PWD = ''
+- PWD = ''
--DB = ''
+- DB = ''

 Ex.: ./csdb.py -t <table> -c <col> -f -o <output.csv> -q <query>